 The Open Core Classic is available in 6, 7, and 8-string options.
 Available colors are black, zebra, reverse zebra, and white.
 You get pretty much everything you need, outside of a main selector switch and a power supply.

 For reference, this Fishman Fluence Open Core Classic Humbucker Pickup Set evaluation was conducted with a Fractal Axe-Fx II XL+ featuring Celestion Impluse Responses and Fractal MFC-101 MIDI Foot Controller.
-Real cabs used were Marshall 1960B cabs loaded with Celestion G12-65s, Vintage 30s and G12M Greenbacks.
+In addition, real cabs in use are Marshall 1960B, Mojotone British, and Peavey 6505 cabs loaded with Celestion Classic Series Vintage 30s and Classic Series G12M Greenbacks..